 YHJS Admissions Policy

-If you would like to find out if your child is eligible for either the school or the nursery, please send us a message using the form below.
+If you would like to know which grade your child qualifies for, please contact us using the form provided below.
+Thank you.

 YHJS runs from 10 am to 12:30 pm on Saturdays for 42 weeks a year.
 Children who enrol at YHJS will be expected to attend every week unless they are unable due to illness.
 Furthermore, all students enrolling at YHJS must commit to at least of four hours of homework each week.
 This is the minimum required to keep pace with the Japanese curriculum.
 In addition, student parents will be expected to volunteer some of their time each week to help manage and run the school.